mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 Molecule
 ========

-This is a Python representation of a molecule obtained from Model during simulation.
+Representation of a molecule obtained from Model during simulation obtained through Model.get_molecule.
+Changes through changing attributes of this object are not allowed except for complete removal of this molecule.

 Attributes:
 ***********
 * | **id**: int = ID_INVALID
-  | Unique id of this molecule
+  | Unique id of this molecule.
+MCell assigns this unique id to each created
+  | molecule.
+All reactions change ID of molecules even in reactions such as
+  | A@CP -> A@EC.

 * | **type**: MoleculeType = MoleculeType.UNSET
+  | Type of this molecule, either volume or surface.

 * | **species_id**: int = ID_INVALID
   | Species id of this molecule.
-  | The id value is only temporary and can be invalidated by simulating an iteration.
+  | The species id value is only temporary and can be invalidated by simulating an
+  | iteration.

 * | **pos3d**: Vec3 = None
   | Contains position of a molecule in 3D space.